BOOK NOW

 Day 7: Lisbon - Santarem - Fatima

-Today, we will travel north to the old city of Santarem.
-In Santarem, visit and attend Mass at the Church of St. Stephen, which holds (13th century) Eucharistic Miracle: The Miracle occurred when a woman yearned to change the ways of her unfaithful husband and consulted a sorceress.
-The sorceress agreed that she would cure the husband’s infidelity in exchange for a consecrated Host.
+Today, your group will travel north to the old city of Santarem.
+In Santarem, your group will visit and attend Mass at the Church of St. Stephen, which holds a Eucharistic Miracle dating back to the 13th century.
+The miracle occurred when a woman yearned to change her unfaithful husband’s ways and consulted a sorceress.
+The sorceress agreed to cure the husband’s infidelity in exchange for a consecrated Host.
 The woman committed the sacrilege, but when she exited the church, the Host began to bleed.
 It bled so much that her fellow parishioners thought she had cut her hand.
 The woman ran home and hid the bleeding Host in a trunk.
-When her husband arrived home, the wife told him what she had done, and later that night there was a light emanating from the trunk.
-She and her husband began to kneel before the trunk.
-The following morning, the husband and wife brought the Host to the Parish Priest.
-It was then moved to the Church of St. Stephen where another miracle occurred; the miraculous Host was originally put in a wax container, however, when the Priest opened the tabernacle to view the Host, the container was found broken, and the Host was found enclosed in a crystal pyx.
-Return to Fatima with a visit to the Hamlet of Aljustrel, the home of the three shepherd children.
-Visit the Parish Church and Fatima Parish Cemetery before returning to the hotel for dinner and an overnight.
+When her husband arrived home, the wife told him what she had done.
+Later that night, a light emanated from the trunk, and the woman and her husband knelt before it in prayer.
+The following morning, they brought the Host to the parish priest.
+It was then moved to the Church of St. Stephen, where another miracle occurred.
+The miraculous Host had initially been placed in a wax container.
+However, when a priest opened the tabernacle to view the Host, the container was found to be broken, and the Host was enclosed in a crystal pyx.

 Day 8: Fatima